Book First Walk Free!

 Signs Your Dog Wants to Share Your Food

-The best-known sign of a dog on the lookout for food scraps is those big, soft, pleading eyes.
-One look into those deep, loving eyes and you'll instantly feel like the worst person in the world unless you start sharing your dinner ASAP.
+The best-known sign of a dog on the lookout for food scraps is the pleading gaze from those big, soft eyes.
+One look into that deep stare and you'll instantly feel like the worst person in the world unless you start sharing your dinner ASAP.

 Of course, this "feed me" look is also accompanied by a whole lot of other sneaky tactics designed to help infiltrate your defenses.
 It could be a furry head on your knee or snuggling into your lap, an inquisitive paw on your leg, or maybe even a questioning bark to say, "How about sharing some of that with me?"